 Health Insurance For Self Employed

-Unfortunately, since Obamacare became law in 2010, these options are no longer available to people who are self-employed.
+Adding a spouse to payroll or making your spouse an official partner of your corporation – Unfortunately, since Obamacare became law in 2010, these options are no longer available to people who are self-employed.

 What Does Self Employed Mean?